MrLoh/MrLoh.github.io/_posts/2015-05-05-hi-and-welcome-to-my-blog.md

   - Jekyll
   - Markdown
   - WebDev
+  - jQuery
 ---

+This is my new blog.
+It is powered by [Jekyll](http://jekyll.com).
+The theme is completely hand coded.
+With a lot of love and [CSS3]().
+I hope you like it.

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and rebuild the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.